 The Diversity Policy has set a target that at least 25% of the senior management team be women.
-As at October 31, 2020, 2 of 15 members of senior management (13%) were women (13% in Fiscal 2019).
-While the target for women in senior management had not been met at October 31, 2020, three women were promoted to senior management on November 2, 2020.
-At the present time, women represent 26% of senior managers.
-The Board, through recommendations by the HR Committee, has committed to annually review and assess the Diversity Policy objectives to achieve the diversity targets as set out in the Diversity Policy.
+As at October 31, 2023, 5 of 20 members of senior management (25%) were women (26% in Fiscal 2022).
+The Board, through recommendations by the HR Committee, annually reviews the Diversity Policy objectives and targets as set out in the Diversity Policy.